 Communications are an important aspect of the work of the IPCC, essential to its mission of providing rigorous and balanced scientific information on climate change and its impacts to decision makers.
-The following set of principles should guide the IPCC's approach:
+The following set of principles should guide the IPCC approach:

 - Objective and transparent.
-The Panel's communications approach and activities should, at all times, be consistent with the IPCC's overarching principles of objectivity, openness and transparency. - Policy-relevant but not policy-prescriptive.
-It is an essential quality of the IPCC's work that it is policy-relevant but not policy-prescriptive.
+The Panel's communications approach and activities should, at all times, be consistent with the IPCC overarching principles of objectivity, openness and transparency. - Policy-relevant but not policy-prescriptive.
+It is an essential quality of the IPCC work that it is policy-relevant but not policy-prescriptive.
 The presentation of its assessments and reports should remain policy-neutral and maintain scientific balance.
-The IPCC's communications approach and activities should be consistent with these qualities. - Drawn from IPCC's Reports.
-While the IPCC's work and process of preparing reports aim to reflect a range of views and expertise, its communications should reflect the language that has been subject to the IPCC's review process and has been accepted, adopted or approved by the members of the Panel. - Recognizing IPCC as a unique organization.
-IPCC's unique process of international assessment by scientists and review by the scientific community, governments and stakeholders, is central to the authority and quality of IPCC's reports.
-The IPCC should always seek to be clear in its communications about what the organization is and what it does providing up to date assessments of the latest authoritative science to give a context to guide the interpretation of IPCC's reports. - Timely and audience-appropriate.
-In order to be effective, the IPCC's communications approach and activities should be aimed at ensuring that timely and appropriate information enters the public domain both proactively to communicate reports, and reactively in response to questions or criticism.
+The IPCC communications approach and activities should be consistent with these qualities. - Drawn from IPCC Reports.
+While the IPCC work and process of preparing reports aim to reflect a range of views and expertise, its communications should reflect the language that has been subject to the IPCC review process and has been accepted, adopted or approved by the members of the Panel. - Recognizing IPCC as a unique organization.
+IPCC unique process of international assessment by scientists and review by the scientific community, governments and stakeholders, is central to the authority and quality of IPCC reports.
+The IPCC should always seek to be clear in its communications about what the organization is and what it does providing up to date assessments of the latest authoritative science.
+The objective is to ensure that the IPCC provides a context to guide the interpretation of its reports and to ensure that the public has unbiased information about the IPCC. - Timely and audience-appropriate.
+In order to be effective, the IPCC communications approach and activities should be aimed at ensuring that timely and appropriate information enters the public domain both proactively to communicate reports, and reactively in response to questions or criticism.